Triplet pairing mechanisms from Hund's-Kondo models: applications to UTe$_{2}$ and CeRh$_{2}$As$_{2}$

 Observing that several U and Ce based candidate triplet superconductors share a common structural motif, with pairs of magnetic atoms separated by an inversion center, we hypothesize a triplet pairing mechanism based on an interplay of Hund's and Kondo interactions that is unique to this structure.
 In the presence of Hund's interactions, valence fluctuations generate a triplet superexchange between electrons and local moments.
 The offset from the center of symmetry allows spin-triplet pairs formed by the resulting Kondo effect to delocalize onto the Fermi surface, precipitating superconductivity.
 We demonstrate this mechanism within a minimal two-channel Kondo lattice model and present support for this pairing mechanism from existing experiments.

 Hund's coupling is a direct manifestation of the Coulomb interaction in multi-electron atoms.
-One well-known consequence is the development of large moments in partially filled $d$ and $f$-shell materials.
-Much less discussed are the effects of Hund's interactions on valence fluctuations and the Kondo effect in such high-spin systems.
+One well-known consequence is the development of large moments in $d$ and $f$-shell materials.
+The effects of Hund's interactions on valence fluctuations and the Kondo effect in such high-spin systems are less well understood.

-A possible role of Hund's coupling in pairing mechanisms for triplet superconductivity has been discussed by Anderson~\cite{anderson1985}, Norman~\cite{norman1994}, Hotta and Ueda~\cite{hotta2004} and more recently in the context of triplet resonating valence bonds (tRVBs) in various settings~\citep{coleman2020,konig2021}.
-Here we discuss the implication of these ideas for triplet-paired heavy fermion superconductors in a two-channel Kondo lattice model~\cite{schiller1998,cox2020,flint2008}, with two key observations.
-First, we show how Hund's coupling modifies the structure of the Kondo interaction, inducing triplet correlations between scattered electrons and local moments.
-Second, we highlight a structural motif common to candidate triplet-paired heavy fermion materials (Table \ref{tab:Heavy-fermion-triplet} and Figure \ref{fig:UbasedStructs}) - an even number of magnetic ions separated by a center of symmetry.
-This sublattice structure enables the triplet paired correlations induced in the Kondo effect to develop coherence on the Fermi surface, inducing a Cooper instability.
+A possible role of Hund's coupling in pairing mechanisms for triplet superconductivity has been discussed by Anderson~\cite{anderson1985}, Norman~\cite{norman1994}, Hotta and Ueda~\cite{hotta2003,hotta2004} and more recently in the context of triplet resonating valence bonds (tRVBs) in various settings~\citep{coleman2020,konig2021}.
+Here we discuss the implication of these ideas for triplet-paired heavy fermion superconductors in a two-channel Kondo lattice model~\cite{schiller1998,cox2020,coleman1999,flint2008,flint2011}, with two key observations.
+First, we highlight a common structural motif unique to candidate triplet-paired heavy fermion materials (Table \ref{tab:Heavy-fermion-triplet} and Figure \ref{fig:UbasedStructs}) - an even number of magnetic ions separated by a center of symmetry.
+This sublattice structure enables the triplet paired correlations induced by Hund's coupling to develop coherence on the Fermi surface, inducing a Cooper instability.
+Second, we show how Hund's coupling modifies the structure of the Kondo interaction, inducing triplet correlations between scattered electrons and local moments. \definecolor{gray}{gray}{0.95} [2]{\multicolumn{#1}{c}{#2}}